-The Catholic Charities Appeal was founded in 1941 by Archbishop Beovich.
-It is a Diocesan Appeal to help people in our community.
+The Catholic Charities Appeal was founded in 1941 by Archbishop Beovich to help people in our community.

 Originally the Appeal was established to support the four orphanages in the Diocese:

-- The Orphanage of St Vincent de Paul which was originally founded in 1866 was transferred to Goodwood in 1888 under the care of the Sisters of Mercy.
+- The Orphanage of St Vincent de Paul - founded in 1866 (was transferred to Goodwood in 1888 under the care of the Sisters of Mercy)

-- St Joseph’s Orphanage Largs Bay was founded in 1903 under the care of the Sisters of St Joseph.
+- St Joseph’s Orphanage Largs Bay - founded in 1903 (under the care of the Sisters of St Joseph)

-- The industrial Home for Boys at Brooklyn Park.
-About this time it became known as Boys Town and was under the direction of the Brothers of St John the Baptist.
+- The industrial Home for Boys at Brooklyn Park or Boys Town (under the direction of the Brothers of St John the Baptist)

 A call for increased giving to the Catholic Diocesan Charities Appeal was made.
 Archbishop Gleeson was then able to include these other agencies in the Appeal.